paradigmxyz/cryo/README.md

   -b, --blocks <BLOCKS>              Block numbers, see syntax below [default: 0:latest] -a, --align                        Align block chunk boundaries to regular intervals
                                      e.g. (1000, 2000, 3000) instead of (1106, 2106, 3106)
-      --reorg-buffer <REORG_BUFFER>  Reorg buffer, save blocks only when they are this old, can be a number of blocks or a time [default: 0] -i, --include-columns [<COLS>...]
-Columns to include in output -e, --exclude-columns [<COLS>...]
-Columns to exclude from output --hex                          Use hex string encoding for binary columns -s, --sort [<SORT>...]
+      --reorg-buffer <N_BLOCKS>      Reorg buffer, save blocks only when they are this old, can be a number of blocks [default: 0] -i, --include-columns [<COLS>...]
+Columns to include alongside the default output -e, --exclude-columns [<COLS>...]
+Columns to exclude from the default output --columns [<COLS>...]
+Use these columns instead of the default --hex                          Use hex string encoding for binary columns -s, --sort [<SORT>...]
 Columns(s) to sort by